Thoughts On Storytelling In Social Situations

 - It's also about how to recount your own experiences, not how to put on a performance and retell a well-known folktale around a campfire.

 I've seen storytelling written about as a core skill for connecting to people.
 I've read social skills forums where a poster will ask for storytelling advice, and I get a sense they think if they can cultivate that talent it will be their ticket to being interesting and getting everyone to like them.
 Sure, all else being equal it's better to be a good storyteller than not, but it's hardly essential.
 There are plenty of other ways to be likable.

 There are two reasons storytelling is relatively rare.
-One is that unless they've lived really colorful or unique lives, most people only have a few genuinely interesting longer stories to tell.
-Not to sound too depressing or existential, but most of what happens in our lives, even if it's fun or rewarding at the time, isn't particularly out of the ordinary or story worthy.
+One is that unless they've lived really colorful or unique lives, most people only have a few truly captivating longer stories to tell.
+Not to sound too depressing or existential, but most of what happens in our lives, even if it's fun or rewarding at the time, isn't particularly out of the ordinary or story-worthy.
 Even when funny or thought-provoking things do occur, they can usually be summed up in a sentence or two.
 It's much rarer to have a whole string of entertaining incidents play out, enough that it would take a few minutes to recount them all later on.
 That's why if you've known someone a while you'll see they often bring out the same handful of stories again and again, even though they may have happened decades ago.

 The second reason is something I said already.
 For the most part people like their conversations to be more interactive and give and take.
-It's a special occasion when we put that preference on hold and give someone the floor for a longer period of time.
-We tend to get impatient when someone else has been talking for too long, unless what they're saying is really compelling.
-Even if someone has a ton of good stories, they can be seen as a conversation monopolizer if they bring them up too often and are always grabbing the spotlight.
+It's a quasi-special occasion when we put that preference on hold and give someone the floor for a longer period of time.
+We tend to get impatient when someone has been talking for too long, unless what they're saying is really compelling.
+Even if someone has a ton of good stories, they can be seen as a conversation monopolizer if they bring them up too often and are always taking the spotlight.